salvadornm/cerisse/docs/input-options.md

 | --------------------------- | ------------- |:-------:| ------------------------------------------------------------ |
 | ode.verbose                 | Bool          | 0       | Print out runtime info
 | ode.clean_init_massfrac     | Bool          | 0        | Normalise mass fractions to sumY=1 at the beginning of reactor solver

+## Initial/boundary condition utilities

+A few helper functions for setting up problem conditions, such as adiabatic wall, isothermal wall, shock relationsip, and outlet, are available in `bc_util.H`.

+WARNING: Note that in isothermal walls, `UEDEN` of the conservative variable vector is set to the fluid cell energy, so that pressure can be recovered in `cons2prim`.
+It is only used in inviscid fluxes.
+However, `UTEMP` is set to the ghost point temperature such that the wall temperature can be used in diffusive fluxes.